 - There will be a rise in the price of consumer goods, because employers will add their increased labour cost to the price of goods.
 Hence, the price of goods will rise for the poor.

-- Government will be under pressure to sell off more mineral resources to obtain salary funds as recurrent expenditure.
+- Government will be under pressure to seize and sell more mineral resources to obtain salary funds as recurrent expenditure.

-- The rise in recurrent expenditure will choke the prospects of developing productivity.
+- The rise in recurrent expenditure (salaries) will choke the national budget and prospects of developing productivity.

 - There will be increased work load and sack pressure for employed workers who are retained.

 - Low-skill workers whose works may not be considered vital will be laid off.

 - Companies will prefer to use more robots, instead of paying humans for the services.